june-777/Udong/README.md

 - Accelate the region community through the information sharing with the neighbor about the academy, hobbies, restaurant, and place something.

 (2) Team Info.
-- Project Manager : Byungwook Hyeon.
+- Project Owner : Byungwook Hyeon.
 - Director of CoreSW Division : Byungwook Hyeon.
 - Director of Cloud Engineering Division : Dongwan Kang.
 - Director of Managed Service Division : Kyeongwon Kang.